-New Capital Financing Authorities
+Capital Financing Authorities

 In July 2014, the State Legislature passed Senate Bill 860 ("SB 860"), which changed the State's approach to funding non-revenue generating capital facilities at CSU, such as campus infrastructure projects, academic and administrative buildings, and other capital facilities that are essential to the CSU's operations (collectively, "Academic Facilities").
-Historically, the State has funded Academic Facilities with proceeds of State Public Works Board lease revenue bonds and State general obligation bonds for which, in each case, the State made all debt service payments directly or through appropriations to CSU.
+Historically, the State funded Academic Facilities with proceeds of State Public Works Board of the State of California (the "State Public Works Board") lease revenue bonds and State general obligation bonds for which, in each case, the State made all debt service payments directly or through appropriations to CSU.